Dnbg1982/Oil-Gas-Projects/Exploration/Seismic_Inversion.md

-# Seismic Inversion Using XGBoost
+# Seismic Inversion Using XGBoost-Regressor
 Seismic inversion converts original reflectivity data, as typically recorded routinely, from an interface property to a rock property known as impedance, which itself is the multiplication of sonic velocity and bulk density.
 Most oil and gas companies now use seismic inversion to increase the resolution and reliability of the data and to improve estimation of rock properties including porosity and net pay.

 GOAL